-VSI RMS Journaling, a System Integrated Product (SIP), enables a system manager, user, or application to maintain the data integrity of RMS files in the event of a number of failure scenarios.
+VSI RMS Journaling for OpenVMS Integrity servers is available as a layered product and as a part of the HAOE on Integrity servers.
+Journaling enables a system manager, user, or application to maintain the data integrity of RMS files in the event of a number of failure scenarios.
 These journaling products protect RMS file data from becoming lost or inconsistent.